mightbeNoobMaster69/FollowTheLaws/README.md

 # Follow The Laws
 Objects are created and they must follow the laws of physics, but each one is created in a different planet.
-For example, a ball that in Earth, and a ball in Mars, will suffer from diferrent gravity values, but the equation used is the same.
+For example, if there is a ball in Earth, and a ball in Mars, both will suffer from diferrent gravity values, but the equation used is the same.